bruj0/vault-plugin-auth-u2f/README.md

 It works by assigning a role to a device when an administrator registers it.

-It currently support the web browser implementation of thr U2F protocol from Google https://github.com/google/u2f-ref-code/blob/master/u2f-gae-demo/war/js/u2f-api.js
+It currently support the web browser implementation of the U2F protocol from Google https://github.com/google/u2f-ref-code/blob/master/u2f-gae-demo/war/js/u2f-api.js

 It uses the u2f for Go library by Ryan Kurte: https://github.com/ryankurte/go-u2f